A report has revealed that the number of World Heritage Sites affected by climate change has almost doubled in three years.

-The Lake District in the north-west of England has been given the very special title of a Unesco World Heritage Site.
+Not too long ago, the Lake District in the north-west of England was given the title of a Unesco World Heritage Site.

 There are over 1,000 World Heritage Sites around the world, with more still being added to list.